Civil Aviation Authority (United Kingdom): Chair

-Chief Executive
+Chief executive

-Andrew Haines was Chief Executive until 2018 when his term of office was allowed to expire normally.
+Andrew Haines was chief executive until 2018 when his term of office was allowed to expire normally.
+On 30 November 2017, the board appointed Richard Moriarty to replace him.
+He acceded the job in summer 2018, and served for five years before stepping down.

-On 30 November 2017, the board appointed Richard Moriarty as Chief Executive.
-He acceded the job in summer 2018.
+After a short period serving as joint-interim CEO, on 21 October 2023, Rob Bishton took over as the new chief executive.

 Geography

 The CAA head office is located in Aviation House on the grounds of Gatwick Airport in Crawley, Sussex.
 The Authority relocated from its previous London head office in early 2019, moving its head office functions to its existing office at Aviation House, as well as opening a new London branch office at Westferry Circus, Canary Wharf by that July.